-“In the past, I have done business with a Nelithy Elemental called Arinia D’sae.
+“In times past, I have conducted business with a Nelithy Elemental: Arinia D’sae.
 I could reach out to her and request her aid.
-It’s possible she could convince her husband—Aiethic Tyganimore—to help us as well.”
+It’s possible she could convince her husband—Aiethic Tyanmore—to help us as well.”

-“Well what are you waiting for?”
+“What are you waiting for?”
 Lucky snaps.
-“Tell her to hurry up and save us!”
+“Summon her!”
 He turns away and flaps a hand in disgust.
-“If we had cut around Jelia, we wouldn’t be in this low-shadow mess.”
+“If we had cut around Jelia, we wouldn’t be stuck in this low-shadow mess.”

-“If we had cut around Jelia, it would have fallen into Sytíshí hands,” Ren says.
+“If we had cut around Jelia, it would have fallen into Sytíshí hands,” Ren counters.

 “Who cares?”
 Lucky yells.
-“I can tolerate this idiot thinking Jon is the Prophesied Traveler—” he flings an arm at Gyrax, “—but when the rest of you start believing him…listen close and listen well: none of us are heroes, saviors, or martyrs!
+“I can tolerate this idiot thinking Jon is the Prophesied Traveler—” he flings an arm at Gyrax, “—but when the rest of you start believing him…” He shakes his head in frustration.
+“Listen close and listen well: none of us are heroes, saviors, or martyrs!
 Get that through your Nok-damned skulls!”

-“This entire time, you have made excuses for your greed and avarice, claiming that faith and fortune would see you through.
-Why don’t you grin like you always have, and tell us that everything will turn out fine and fair?
-Don’t you believe in your own rhetoric?”
+Ren grabs the thief by his lapels and pushes him violently against the wall.
+“This entire time, you have cheerfully excused your greed and avarice, claiming that faith and fortune would see you through.
+Why not grin like you always have, and tell us that all is fine and fair?”

 Lucky’s handsome face twists into a sneer.
 “Listen to you.
-If you could only see how stupid you soun—”
+If you could only hear how stupid you soun—”

 “Enough.”
 Erany steps between them and pushes them apart.
-“The odds are against us as it is.
+“The odds are against us.
 If we bicker and gripe, we might as well slit our own throats.”